Episode 10. What Your Website Needs to Be Legally Legit

 What terms and conditions are and what to include in them

 Terms and conditions is a kind of “catch all” policy.
 It can include any policies and rules you’ve set as a business: your refund and return policy, your content sharing policy, how to contact you, how to pay for something, protecting your intellectual property, and more.
-This can be used at checkout if you sell simple digital products, but for bigger courses or products you will likely need something more robust.
+This can also be used at checkout if you sell simple digital products.
+But for bigger courses or products you will likely need something more robust.

 All of these should be separate links on the footer of your website, and they need to be accessible from all areas of your webpage.
 All three of these policies are included in the Ultimate Bundle™️.